Amutha37/fullstackopen/part1/courseinfo/README.md

 ### Exercises 1.1.-1.2

-- Multiple components
+- Create Multiple components
 - props: passing data to components
-- Component
-- JSX
+- JSX rendering

 ### Exercises 1.3:

-- using objects
+- Using objects variable definitions in App.js and also refactor the application so that it still works.

-### 1.4: course information
+### Exercises 1.4:

-- place the objects into an array
+- place the objects into an array and modify the other parts of the application accordingly.

-  ### 1.5: course information
+### Exercises 1.5:

-- course and its parts into a single JavaScript object
+- Change the course and its parts into a single JavaScript object.